-The highest peak of the island, Vidova Gora (Vitus' Mount) (778 m), is also the highest peak of all Croatian islands.
-The limestone part of the coast is rocky and steep, while the rest is rather low and pebbly (on the southern side from Farska to Bol, and on the northern side from Sutivan to Supetar).
-As well as normal ferry lines offering regular services there are private boat transfers to and from Split for people wanting to add a little luxury to their stay on this beautiful island.
+The highest peak of the island of Brac, Vidova Gora (Vitus' Mount) is, at 778 metres, also the highest peak on all the Croatian islands.
+The limestone section of its coast is rocky and steep, while the rest is rather low and pebbly (on the southern side from Farska to Bol, and on the northern side from Sutivan to Supetar).
+As well as normal ferry lines offering regular services there are private boat transfers to and from Split for those who want to add a little luxury to their holiday on Brac.

-Island of Brac is rich in cultural and historic heritage dating back to pre-historic times, home to beautiful characterful small towns with real charm and atmosphere.
-The excellent cuisine, beautiful bays, famous beaches such as Zlatni Rat Beach in Bol, offering crystal clear blue sea, lush green pine-cladded forests, coupled with high quality hotels and villas pushes the island to the top of the list for Croatia, as it ticks all the boxes for a perfect holiday.
+The Island of Brac is rich in cultural and historic heritage, dating back to pre-historic times.
+It is home to beautiful, small towns, oozing character, with real charm and atmosphere.
+A holiday on Brac has much to offer, including excellent cuisine, beautiful bays, famous beaches such as Zlatni Rat in Bol, crystal-clear sea, lush green pine forests and, of course, high quality hotels.
+In fact the island of Brac could just be top of our list of places to holiday in Croatia!